actix/actix-website/content/docs/extractors.md

 # Json

-[*Json*](../../actix-web/actix_web/struct.Json.html) allows to deserialize request body to a struct.
-To extract typed information from request's body, the type `T` must implement the `Deserialize` trait from *serde*.
+[*Json*](../../actix-web/actix_web/struct.Json.html) allows to deserialize a request body into a struct.
+To extract typed information from a request's body, the type `T` must implement the `Deserialize` trait from *serde*.

 ```rust